Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 front bridge to turn the front wheel.

 ## Power and Sense Management
-We incorporate 4 ultrasonic sensors at each side of the vehicle to give the vehicle the ability to detect walls that surround it and for it to be able to correct it's distance to the wall so that it doesn't come into contact with it.
-We also have 1 camera at the front of the vehicle to detect the various pillas and the colors of thoes pillars.
-The vehicle is powered by 2 li-on battery. the information from the various sensors are directed to a raspberry pi to process and then we have an arduino to control the motors
+- We incorporate 4 ultrasonic sensors at each side of the vehicle(front , back and both side)
+- We have a camera at the front of the vehicle
+- We use 2 lithium ion battry to power the whole vehicle
+- We have a Maker Drive to distribute the power to the motors in the back wheels
+- We use Raspberry pi to process the video taken by the camera
+- We have an arduino to manage the control of the motors and the servo at the front bridge
+- A MPU-6050 help us keep track of the acceleration of the vehicle

+**Wiring Diagram**
+tba

 ## Obstacle Management
 **Open Challenge**